pbinkley/microcopying_1940/index.markdown

 <p>Take the case of Elizabeth's Lord Keeper of the Jails,
-Lord Ellesmere; many of his manuscripts are in Huntington Library some are still in the possession of his family and those are <span style="page" id="page165">[p.165]</span> legal manuscripts.
+Lord Ellesmere; many of his manuscripts are in Huntington Library some are still in the possession of his family and those are <span class="page" id="page165">[p.165]</span> legal manuscripts.
 The notes of his star chamber are full of the drama as well as the economic and official political history.
 They are in the Huntington Library.</p>